These are the best places to travel this summer

 The low season in Sri Lanka starts with the arrival of the Yala monsoon in May, which pounds the west and south coasts as well as the Hill Country until August.
 Accommodation prices during this period are generally lower and crowds are thinner.

-The rains dampen tourism in June, except on the East Coast beaches, which stay drier at this time.
-Meanwhile, another major Buddhist event, the Poson Poya, gets underway, celebrating the introduction of Buddhism to Sri Lanka.
+Another major Buddhist event, the Poson Poya, gets underway in June, celebrating the introduction of Buddhism to Sri Lanka.
 Major festivities take place in the temples of Anuradhapura, and thousands of white-clad pilgrims ascend the 1843 calf-busting steps to Mihintale’s sacred stupa.

 Another large-scale procession takes place in Colombo as part of the Hindu festival of Aadi Vel, which sees the gilded chariot of Murugan (Skanda), the Hindu god of war, ceremonially hauled through the city’s streets.